What does NHS mean?

 How do I register with a GP?

 You should register with a GP in the area that you live - visit the NHS website to find your local GP.
 Local pharmacies and libraries also have information about GPs in your area.
 Call the medical centre first to confirm that you are within their catchment area and eligible to register.
 You may be asked to provide identification, such as your passport, and proof of address.
-If you experience problems registering with a GP, you can contact your local Health Authority or Primary Care Trust.
-For more details, visit the Primary Care Trust website.
+If you experience problems registering with a GP, please contact Student Health Services for help.

 Am I entitled to free dental treatment?